nkosi-tauro/dfrs_domain/README.md

 ### 🧪 Testing
 We created about `20` Tests, we tried to cover the most important functionality of our domain, such as:
 - Login Functionality - does a user get redirected to the correct views based on their `role`?
 - CRUD `creating employees`, `updating reports`, `deleting reports` and so forth
 - Views, are the correct views being rendered?
-- Ratelimit functionality
+- Rate limit functionality
 - IP address - does this capture the correct IP address value?

-All `20` Tests are currently passing🧪.
+All `20` Tests are currently passing 🧪.
 ![Alt text](security_images/tests.png)

 Our Current Test Coverage is `72%`.  _See [Testing](#:test_tube:-testing) section for more on coverage_